-The author notes that there are few reports from the UK of children with CF although the American literature was by this time fairly extensive.
+William James Matheson (1915-1993) eventually was consultant paediatrician in Leicester but working at St Mary’s at this time.
+He notes that there are few reports from the UK of children with CF although the American literature was by this time fairly extensive.
 The report formed the basis of an MD thesis and the children were under the care of a distinguished paediatrician, Dr Reginald Lightfoot, at St Mary’s Hospital, London.

 This is a detailed report of seven children, five of whom had died and a review of the literature to that time.
 They represented 2% of admissions to the children’s ward.
 Surprisingly, inheritance by incomplete dominance is postulated although Andersen and Hodges (1946 above) had already shown the condition to be recessively inherited.
 The author notes that pathological findings confirm this is a disease of mucus secreting glands throughout the body.
 The diagnosis can usually be made clinically and the condition differentiated from coeliac disease (according to Sir Wilfred Sheldon – a recognised expert on coeliac disease) and treatment is “disappointing”.

 Please note The full version of the paper is available through PubMed and contains illustrations of a patient and some very clear histology figures showing typical findings in the lungs and pancreas.
 The description of the clinical course of the patients gives an idea of the management of children with CF at that time in the UK and their appalling outlook..